jkatofsky/the-discombobulator/README.md

 # The Discombobulator

-Mike said he wanted an app that would randomly add effects to an audio sample, so I tried to make it.
+Mike said he wanted an app that would randomly add effects to an audio sample, so I tried to make one.